endre90/artwork_ejas/README.md

 \sum_{j=1}^{M} x_{ij} \leq 1 \quad \forall i \in \{1, \ldots, N\}
 $$

-2. Each job is assigned to either one internal employee or one external employee:
+2. Each job is assigned exactly to either one internal employee or one external employee:

 $$
 \sum_{i=1}^{N} x_{ij} + e_j = 1 \quad \forall j \in \{1, \ldots, M\}